Tilting objects in singularity categories of toric Gorenstein varieties: Non-commutative crepant resolutions

 \item[(2)] there is an isomorphism

-in $\mathrm{grmod}\,A_0$, where $D(-) := \mathrm{Hom}_{k}(-, k)$ as before. \end{enumerate} \end{definition}
+in $\mathrm{grmod}\,A_0$, where $D(-) = \mathrm{Hom}_{k}(-, k)$ as before. \end{enumerate} \end{definition}

-If an algebra $A$ satisfies (2) in above definition and has finite injective dimension in both $\mathrm{grmod}\,A$ and $\mathrm{grmod}\,A^{op}$, then we call it a graded {\it Gorenstein algebra} of dimension $d$ with Gorenstein parameter $a$.
+If an algebra $A$ satisfies (2) in above definition and has finite injective dimension in both $\mathrm{Grmod}\,A$ and $\mathrm{Grmod}\,A^{op}$, then we call it a graded {\it Gorenstein algebra} of dimension $d$ with Gorenstein parameter $a$.

 Suppose $A$ is a Noetherian Gorenstein algebra of global dimension $d$.
 If we endow $A$ with a $\mathbb{Z}$-grading such that $A_{0}$ is finite dimensional, one may ask whether $A$ is an AS-regular algebra of dimension $d$ with Gorenstein parameter $a$, for some $a \in \mathbb{Z}$.
-We have the following.
+The answer is the following.

-\begin{proposition} Let $A$ be a unital Noetherian algebra of global dimension $d$ over a finite dimensional $k$-algebra $K$ with an augmentation map $\varepsilon: A \rightarrow K$ such that $A$ satisfies the Gorenstein condition
+\begin{proposition} Suppose $A$ is a unital Noetherian algebra of global dimension $d$ over a finite dimensional $k$-algebra $K$ with an augmentation map $\varepsilon: A \rightarrow K$ such that $A$ satisfies the Gorenstein condition